ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Viewing future should have empty speedometer space filled
+1. Viewing past, played fixtures should populate the pages with information

    a.
-Shouldn’t have timer, attendance
+That days all matches

    b.
-Should have vs in title
+No league page

    c.
-Need to remove left and right key listeners, and add them back again later on
-2. Viewing past, played fixtures should populate the pages with information

-   a.
-Again no timer

-   b.
-That days all matches

-   c.
-No league page

-   d.
 No watch match page
-3. MatchRatings adding to stats, not restarting them
+2. MatchRatings adding to stats, not restarting them
-4. When coming off tactics page, there is no resume button
+3. When coming off tactics page, there is no resume button

    a.
 Sometimes the speedometer goes missing too
-5. Clicking button on ratings page stacks elements
+4. Clicking button on ratings page stacks elements
-6. MatchRatings needs to update with new positions
+5. MatchRatings needs to update with new positions

    a.
 Table missing on main menu page (Refactor may fix this)
-7. Spacing bug on table page button box buttons
+6. Spacing bug on table page button box buttons

 ### Responsive Design